 We’ll post employment opportunities here as they become available.
 Don’t see what you’re looking for?
 Sign up to receive our monthly e-newsletter, where we share job and internship openings, as well as other ways to get involved in our work.

-VNRC strongly encourages applications from candidates whose identities have been historically underrepresented in the environmental movement, including people who identify as Black, Indigenous, Hispanic or Latino, Asian or Pacific Islander, or people of color; people from marginalized economic backgrounds; and people living with disabilities.
+VNRC is an Equal Opportunity Employer and strongly encourages applications from candidates whose identities have been historically underrepresented in the environmental movement, including people who identify as Black, Indigenous, Hispanic or Latino, Asian or Pacific Islander, or people of color; people from marginalized economic backgrounds; and people living with disabilities.

 While we anticipate that the work of the Mollie Beattie Internship may be performed largely remotely, we leave open the possibility for in-person work if the selected candidate and conditions allow.
 Please indicate your availability for such work in your letter of interest.
 All offers for employment are conditioned on the candidate complying with VNRC’s mandatory COVID-19 vaccination policy.

 Compensation: Paid up to $6,000 for approximately 8-10 weeks of work

 To Apply: Send a resume and letter of interest (addressed to the Mollie Beattie Internship Committee) to email@example.com.
 Early submissions are strongly encouraged, but applications must be received by Friday, February 3 to be considered.